 The free-rider problem is not only connected with the lack of financial gains for low-stake participants.
-Attention, care, support, and labor are usually even more important and can’t be easily incentivized.
+Attention, care, support, and labour are usually even more important and can’t be easily incentivized.
 This results in low motivation toward things like voting.
 Moving power from regular users to the engaged groups, that can have misaligned interests.
 And so defeating the purpose of power distribution.

 The difficulty of Setting Formalised Rules

 It can be either the rules that lack enforcements (employees must wash hands).
 Or difficulty to legitimize without the central organ, especially against a powerful lobby.
-Ability to have caveats adds freedom, and taking this out maybe not supported even among the value keepers.
+Ability to have caveats adds freedom and taking this out maybe not supported even among the value keepers.
 Thus the efforts to resolve the structurelessness problem may be too hard to carry.

 Criticism of the rules lies in the ability to game them.
-Even is most users would follow them, the knowledge that bad actors can legitimately violate their purpose feels sour.
-And thus such rules can be kept for long in discussion.
+Even if most users would follow them, the knowledge that bad actors can legitimately violate their purpose feels sour.
+And thus such rules can be kept for long in the discussion.
 This goes even harder with the smart contracts, where there’s no trusted facility to resolve disputes.

 Regulatory & Public Accountability Concerns

 Centralization emerged as the main motive and driver for the latest economy and social development.
 The benefits of the economy of scale and order are valued by the majority.
-Still, it’s potential is still not fully exhausted.
+Still, its potential is still not fully exhausted.
 So proponents of this dominating ideology go against the anti-pattern, seeing it as a way to chaos.

 Building a system on the outlying principles will not only run into the misunderstanding.
 But also can face a real confrontation from the existing juridical system and public opinion.
-The challenges here is not in destroying the existing system, but in educating and integrating current state with the future vision.
+The challenges here are not in destroying the existing system, but in educating and integrating current state with the future vision.

 Lack of Established Practices & Cases